donsheehy/greedypermutation/docsource/source/clarkson.rst

 There is a clear opportunity for improvement in this algorithm; adding a new point requires checking points that are far away to see if their nearest neighbor has changed.
 If the new point is far away, we'd like to skip this check.

-The following approach attributed to Clarkson reduces these checks.
+The following approach attributed to Clarkson reduces these checks (See :cite:`clarkson97nearest`, :cite:`clarkson99nearest`,  :cite:`clarkson03nearest`).
+The variation we present resembles more closely the presentation in Har-Peled and Mendel :cite:`har-peled06fast`.
 It is incremental.
 After :math:`i` points are added, the *current radius* is the distance from the last point added to its nearest predecessor.
 The main idea is to maintain a graph whose vertex set is the current set of inserted points.